CMB-BNU/PLAINS/README.md

 	JMA000010.1     GO:0051513
 	JMA000011.1     GO:0003676

+Example of Population or species information file (Separated by tab):
+	Jai-Amori.pcr.bam	pop1
+	Jai-ADM1.pcr.bam	pop2
+if this file was provided, PLAINS will try to find unique insertions for each population or species and insertions shared among all populations or species and analyze there functional effects.

 ## Output files
 ### 1. Assembling, placing and calling presence/absence of novel contigs
 1. placed_contig.fasta:&emsp;Placed contig sequences (Long insertions)